 Our family likes to arrive early to do a short hike.
 Then grab a picnic lunch by the playground, which is nicer with a soft rubber landing under all the pieces so little ones can run a bit more freely.
 After lunch we head over to the museum and through to the Fort.

 Fort Clinch has Lots to Do

 Even though there is a lot of history at the Fort and the views are beautiful, my girls love the “secret passages”, which aren’t so secret, but were passages that the soldiers used to get from place to place without being out in the open.
 Make sure to wear good shoes as you will walk a lot, and for older kids this is yet another opportunity to earn a badge or stamp as a Florida Junior Ranger.

 There’s More Than Just a Fort

 After you tour the Fort, take a walk over to the beach to let your kiddos play in the sand, put their feet in the water, or hunt for some shark teeth.
+Fort Clinch is the perfect spot to bring your Shark Tooth Sifter to help hunt for teeth.
 The water around the Fort is calm, but you can’t swim, so don’t pack a suit.
 If your family is still up for some adventure we recommend a stop by Blackrock Beach on the way back and see the driftwood or head into downtown to grab dinner at Timotti’s and the BIG pirate ship playground.